johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 Headless way: Focusing on 1st person perspective
 Study
 Work
+- Stop caring what other people think.
+Focus on what you think is good, is just ect.
+Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
+   Meaning must come from within.

 # Random Interesting thoughts

+- "Tool worship is not art" Richard Heart
+   People often focus too much on the quality of the tools and less on what you make with them.

+- "Only the tail events matter"
+   Heard this in the context of investing: "99% of the economy in with +/- 2 sigma of the models/expectation and only the 1% on the tails matter"
+   People sweating what 0.5% raise in interest rate would do and all of the sudden we get slammed with 20% unemployment.

+- You get what you reward for.
+(Big lesson from Biology)

    - Can tell where we don't really understand problems when experts wildly disagree.
 LIST  In these cases understand BOTH sides.
 Silly to pick one.
    -  Do what is essential.